 This course is open to students who have successfully completed 3 Dimensional Design 1 and 2.
 It includes a study of natural material beauty and more refined designs.
 This course meets the University of California Visual & Performing Arts “f” and elective “g” requirements.

-Photography covers the fundamentals of the art and technique of black and white photography.
-Students learn to use various types of cameras, from 35mm to digital as they take their own photographs, develop film and print their own pictures in the photography-enlarging lab.
-Areas that may be covered include studio and product photography, digital photography, special effects in the camera, photo lab, or on the computer, and image retouching.
+Photography covers the fundamentals of the art and technique of digital photography.
+Students learn to use various types of cameras, from cell phone photography to digital SLR as they take their own photographs, edit images, and print their own pictures.
+Areas that may be covered include studio and product photography, digital photography, special effects in the camera, photo editing, and image retouching.
 Students develop an aesthetic appreciation of photography through the introduction of principles of composition and elements of design.
 The historical and cultural context of photography is investigated and career opportunities are presented.
 Photography meets the Fine Arts graduation requirement and the UC “f” VPA requirement.
 This is a laboratory class.